 In second grade I had to sit out in the hall to finish my homework.
-I was a good student, but there were so many other things I wanted to do with my time!
+I was a good student, but I was easily distracted and forgot what I had to do now and then!
+Still happens...

 I loved my third grade teacher.
 She asked me to stay in at recess to paint a mural.
 I thought mountains should be black with snow just at the top, but that's not what my teacher wanted.
-That's how they looked to me, but I had never seen mountains.
-I still have the necklace she gave me.
+I had never seen mountains and felt badly that in her eyes, I got it wrong.
+I still liked her, and still have the necklace she gave me.

 Ah, but fifth grade...
 That's the year I rode my unicycle all around town and got published for the first time.
 My teacher had sent a poem I wrote into an organization that created a yearly anthology called Wonder Writers.
 It was a fun little poem, but when I taught fifth grade, my students were much better writers than I was at that age, and I'm still proud of them and all the writers I teach!

-Then came sixth grade, the year one Steve in my class broke his arm after jumping higher than me, and the other Steve beat me in a bicycle race.
+Then came sixth grade, the year I had a love-hate relationship with the two Steves in my class.
+Steve One broke his arm after jumping higher than me, and Steve Two beat me in a bicycle race.
 I might have been a bit competitive back then.

 Writing gives me joy and meaning, I dabble in a handful of genres, but my true love is writing for kids.
 Stories are how we know ourselves and others, and how we make sense of the world.

-I've been a music and classroom teacher, a teacher-librarian, arts-based school founding director, conference and workshop presenter, and continuing education instructor.
+I love to get teachers and kids writing!
+I've been a library, classroom, and music teacher, an arts-based school founding director, and continuing ed writing workshop instructor.

-My goal is to inspire, inform, entertain, and support kids, teachers, writers, and creatives of all types and ages.
+My goal is to inspire, inform, entertain, and support kids, teachers, writers, and other creatives.
 My infrequent notes to readers and thinkers like you is how that becomes possible.